 2017: The Circle of Love

 Our 2017 film has been made and is very, very beautiful.
-The film was shot at the Circle of Love celebration of Edie and Anne’s 33 years together.
-We have currently submitted the film to a number of film festivals – and will share it with you in early 2018.
+The film was shot at the Circle of Love celebration of Edie and Anne’s 33 years together – which happened during the Marriage Equality postal vote in Australia.

 2016: Our Hearts Are Bigger